“What If” There’s a Multi-Million Dollar Opportunity Hiding in Your Supply Chain Network?

 The initial analysis estimated an unconstrained potential annual savings of $11-12 million, even with higher freight costs.
 That was a “real eye-opener,” as the CEO himself said.
 “It made us think about whether we were going after the right opportunities, or if there was something bigger that we should be attacking first.”

-Our next step was to look at the feasibility of the suggested high-level changes.
-Instead of an initial assignment to evaluate a distribution network and evaluate freight costs, we shifted gears and started asking more provocative questions around their manufacturing and distribution strategies.
+With the construction material supplier project we’ve been discussing, capturing the potential benefits that we found required a different mindset and a viable execution plan.
+We started by looking at the feasibility of the suggested high-level changes.
+Instead of an initial assignment to evaluate a distribution network and freight costs, we shifted gears and started asking more provocative questions around their manufacturing and distribution strategies.

 - What if we could consistently produce the same product in multiple locations?